-Child labour Eorced/involuntary labour Sexual harassment Discrimination at workplace Wages Others - please specify Mof your plants and offices that were assessed (by entity or statutory authorities or third parties) BHFL expects and strives to influence its employees to adhere and respect human rights values and principles.
-The HR and admin team interacts with employees at branches to assesses any work and human rights related issues.
+% of your plants and offices that were assessed (by entity or statutory authorities or third parties) BHFL expects and strives to influence its employees to adhere and respect human rights values and principles.
+The HR and admin team interacts wit -- employees at branches to assesses any work and human rights related issues.